-There is a gravel road that runs just outside of the small town I’ve called home for the past four years.
-It’s the road that I always run in the warm months, the road where I walk and have long-winded phone calls with my mother, the road where I jog alongside the male wrestlers training for season, and where I pushed myself for my very first 5K.
+There is a gravel road that leads just outside of the small town I’ve called home for the past four years.
+It’s the road that I always run in the warm months, the road where I walk and have long-winded phone calls with my mother, the road where I jog alongside the male wrestlers training for the season, and where I pushed myself for my very first 5K.
 It is the gravel road that has built me, strengthened me, and defined me.
 The gravel road I have claimed as mine.

 I have never considered myself anything but a city girl.
 Born and raised in the suburbs, my town with a population of almost 145,000 was a city in itself.
 And I never thought of myself as anything else.